TGGamer1/Dots/README.md

 ## Features

-- Installs common and distro-specific packages
+- Installs common and distro-specific packages for ArchLinux, Debian and Fedora.
 - Sets up your dotfiles via `stow`
 - Configures your shell (Fish, Zsh, Bash)
 - Installs Flatpak apps like Zen Browser